-Vaginal bleeding can be considered rare, as it only happens to 1 in5 of the 1% of women who develop a placental abruption.
-If vaginal bleeding occurs in the third trimester, help should be sought after immediately, as vaginal bleeding can also be a symptom of placenta previa.
+Vaginal bleeding is rare — it only happens to one in five of the 1 percent of women who develop a placental abruption.
+If vaginal bleeding occurs in the third trimester, help should be sought immediately, as vaginal bleeding can also be a symptom of placenta previa.

 Causes of Placental Abruption

-There are not many known causes of placental abruption, however, many women who suffer from the condition have the following characteristics in common:
+The causes of placental abruption are unknown, but many women who suffer from the condition have the following in common:

 - Over the age of 35